 - Between 48 and 96 hours of departure, these seats can only be selected by phone, so you have to call Singapore Airlines to request these seats

-For example, for my recent flight in Singapore Airlines’ 777 business class, I noticed several days before departure that a bulkhead was still available.
+For example, on a flight some time back in Singapore Airlines’ 777 business class, I noticed several days before departure that a bulkhead was still available.
 So 96 hours before departure I called Singapore Airlines, and was able to assign that seat.
 The entire call took just a few minutes.

 Which seats are Singapore Airlines business class bulkhead seats?